MuokaPWambua/IOT-ARCHITECTURE/README.md

 - sensor:
     `docker run -itp 5001:5001 --network analysis_net -e SENSOR='Sensor Name' sensor`

 *Note:
-    to achieve this architecture you will need to duplicate the DataSourceNode sensor image on a different vm and give its own environment name which the app will use as the name of the sensor.
+    to achieve this architecture you will need to duplicate the DataSourceNode sensor image on a different vm and give its own environment name which the app will use as the name of the sensor. ie `docker run -dp 5002:5001 -e SENSOR='Sensor Name' sensor2`

 ![Alt Text](iot.png)